-Anyone with a smartphone and a pair of socks can be a fashion blogger.
-Put some clothes on, take a photo of yourself, upload it to Instagram (tagged with #OOTD for easy clarification) and follow it up with a picture of some ladybird nail art or a bottle of aloe vera juice.
+Anyone with pants and a smartphone can be a fashion blogger.
+Put some clothes on, take a photo of yourself, upload it to Instagram (tagged with #OOTD for easy clarification), and follow it up with a picture of some ladybug nail art or a bottle of aloe vera juice.
 There you go: you did it!
-You're basically Susie Bubble!
+You're basically Tavi Gevinson!

-If you really want, you could always round that off with a vlog of your latest Primark haul and a £10 lipgloss giveaway, and you'd be well on your way to 8,000 Twitter followers and a paid Mooncup banner ad.
+If you really want, you could always round that off with a vlog of your latest department-store haul and a $20 lip-loss giveaway, and you'd be well on your way to 8,000 Twitter followers and a paid Mooncup banner ad.

-Ahead of London Fashion Week, I set myself a challenge: spend £10 a day on the three dumbest outfits I could put together - one each for Friday, Monday and Tuesday - and see if I could get papped by one of those people.
-Granted, LFW is the largest annual gathering of street style bloggers in the UK, so the chances of having your photo taken are tripled by merely turning up and loitering near the Vitaminwater fridge.
+Ahead of Fashion Week, I set myself a challenge: spend £10 ($16) a day on the dumbest outfits I could put together, and see if I could get papped by one of those people.
+Granted, Fashion Week is the largest annual gathering of street style bloggers, so the chances of having your photo taken are tripled by merely turning up and loitering near the Vitaminwater fridge.

-But my thinking was that if I - a 22-year-old who accessorises with Lord of the Rings paraphernalia and yellowing festival wristbands - could make my way onto a fashion blog, then so could anyone.
+But my thinking was that if I—a 22-year-old who accessorizes with Lord of the Rings paraphernalia and yellowing festival wristbands – could make my way onto a fashion blog, then so could anyone.

-On the Friday morning, as the cast of Made in Chelsea were boarding their AddLees to Somerset House, Henry - the photographer - and I went on the hunt for outfits.
-Turns out charity shops in Shoreditch aren't cheap.
-We drained a whole day's budget on a fake Liverpool jacket, some vanilla New Look heels and a few crispy pairs of men's socks.
+On the Friday morning, Henry—the photographer—and I went on the hunt for outfits.
+Turns out charity shops in my neighborhood aren't cheap.
+We drained a whole day's budget on a fake Liverpool jacket, some vanilla New Look heels, and a few crispy pairs of men's socks.

-But once we got to Brick Lane and its abundance of Bangladeshi mini-marts and off licenses, our luck changed.
-There was a bunch of bargain bucket stuff that I'd never seen under one roof before - plastic handcuffs, job lots of bindis, imported intimate wash.
-Cultural appropriation can come at a staggering cost, but here it was only 50p.
+But once we got to East London's Brick Lane, and its abundance of Bangladeshi mini-marts and off licenses, our luck changed.
+There was a bunch of bargain-bucket stuff that I'd never seen under one roof before—plastic handcuffs, bindis, imported intimate wash.
+Cultural appropriation can come at a staggering cost, but here it was pocket change.

-After picking up some shimmery silver material and a roll of pink and purple synthetic fur - both of which I intended to turn into something vaguely wearable - we were fast running out of cash, so we checked some skips for freebies.
+After picking up some shimmery silver material and a roll of pink and purple synthetic fur—both of which I intended to turn into something vaguely wearable—we were fast running out of cash, so we checked some dumpsters for freebies.
 Lucky for us, people just don't seem to care about broken neon glasses and barely functioning alarm clocks as much as they used to, so into the bags they went.

 On top of Henry's roof, the wind in my fur, I looked the worst I'd ever looked in my life.
-Like a bloated Furby at a freshers' UV rave.
+Like a bloated Furby at a Shitdisco concert.